 What does the tuition cost cover?

 Course tuition is completely inclusive of all factors needed to offer a premier, expedition-based learning experience, including safety and risk mitigation, insurance, staffing, wilderness permits, technical gear, food and cookware, transportation to and from the designated airport, etc. Outward Bound is a personal investment in one's future just like college, job training, or other gap year experiences.
-If the current tuition cost is a barrier, consider applying for Financial Aid!
+If the current tuition cost is a barrier, consider applying for a scholarship!

 What is not included in my tuition?

 Not included in this total cost are personal expenses such as clothing, insurance (health and travel), airfare and baggage fees.
 If you are attending a course that requires travel to an international destination, you will be responsible for the additional cost of those flights.

 How do I receive academic credit for my Outward Bound course?
 Can I use 529 funds?